ypark9/yopa.page/content/blog/2023-03-21-Loose-Coupling.md

 ## how do you achieve loose coupling?

-One way is through `dependency injection`.
-This is when you pass an object to a function instead of having the function create the object itself.
-It's like bringing your own date to a party instead of relying on the party host to set you up.
+One approach is `dependency injection`: provide a collaborator to a function or object instead of constructing it inside the consumer.

-Another way is by `using interfaces`.
-Interfaces allow you to define a contract without worrying about the implementation details.
-It's like telling someone what you want in a partner without specifying who that person should be.
+Another approach is a small interface that describes the behavior the consumer needs without exposing implementation details.

-Now, the next time you hear this buzzword in a design meeting, you can dazzle your associates with your knowledge. cheers. 🍺
+Loose coupling is useful when a dependency is likely to vary or when isolating it materially improves testing.
+Applying interfaces everywhere can add indirection without value, so start from a concrete change or testability need.